 ionic start starter_app blank --type=angular

-- To integrate with Cordova, use the command below.
+- To create a new Ionic app that integrates with Cordova instead, use the commands below.
 More information on getting started with Cordova is here.

 Ionic strongly recommends using Capacitor for the best Appflow experience.
 To learn more about these platforms, review the Capacitor vs Cordova article.